-The town of Ullapool, in Ross and Cromarty, came out as Scotland’s top geological hotspot and the second favourite in the UK.
+The village of Ullapool, in Ross and Cromarty, came out as Scotland’s top geological hotspot and the second favourite in the UK.

 Its Lewisian gneisses were formed three billion years ago, while the impacts of tectonic activity have left a complicated legacy of rock formations that have been puzzling earth scientists for decades.